nesarashree/latent-variable-methods/README.md

-# Evaluating latent variable models of neural population activity
+# Evaluating latent variable models (GPFA) of neural population activity

 This repo fits **Gaussian Process Factor Analysis (GPFA)** to single-unit spiking data from extracellular recordings, in order to extract low-dimensional latent